-However, be believes that such a trend is quickly changing as local businesses are being stimulated into the market.
-Secka was speaking at the GCCI’s open day session in which the media and business community were gathered ahead of the Gambia International Trade Fair expected to begin from 21st March to 12 April.
+However, Secka believes that such a trend is quickly changing as local businesses are being stimulated into the market.
+Secka was speaking at the GCCI’s open day session in which the media and business community were gathered ahead of the Gambia International Trade Fair expected to begin from March 21st to April 12th.

 He said The Gambia remains open to international businesses.
 “The International investors are welcome, but we just wanted a level playing field for everyone.
 We also want particular support for local businessmen as their biggest constraint is lack of capital.”

 “The issue of access to capital also determines how big and how fast you can go and for a long time this is the biggest constraint for indigenous businessmen,” he said.

 He acknowledged the impact international investors have towards national development.